mmphego/mmphego.github.io/_posts/2019-04-14-how-i-published-my-python-package-to-pypi-easily.md

 ## Step #1: Make your code publish-ready.

-In this post I will take you through my package called `medium-speech` as a real example.
+In this post, I will take you through my package called `medium-speech` as a real example.
 You can found it [here](https://pypi.org/project/medium-speech/) on PyPi, source code is [here](https://github.com/mmphego/medium-to-speech) on Github.

 Things to note before deploying:
 *   Remove all print statement from your code.
 If you want to inform or log something, use Python `logging` module.